mheily/jobd/README.md

 ## Status

-relaunchd is primarily developed for FreeBSD and Linux.
+relaunchd is known to work on the following platforms:
+	* FreeBSD 9
+	* FreeBSD 10
+	* FreeBSD 11
+	* OpenBSD 5.8
+	* Linux (various flavors)

 The core functionality is working:
 * loading and unloading jobs with launchctl